 Do you prescribe medication?
 We do not prescribe medication; however, our clinicians have the ability to refer you to a provider that will assist you in getting the medication you may need.

 Do you work with children/teens?
-We do these sessions on a case by case basis.
+We currently do not work with adolescents.

 Do you accept Medicaid?
 We do not accept Medicaid as a primary insurance at this time.

 Can therapy help me?
 Therapy can offer many benefits, including but not limited to: